yarkhinephyo/15-445-database-systems-notes/23 - Distributed OLAP.md

 **Query plan fragments**

-1. <u>Physical operators</u> - A single query plan is generated and broken into partition-specific fragments.
+1. <ins>Physical operators</ins> - A single query plan is generated and broken into partition-specific fragments.
-2. <u>SQL</u> - Rewrite the original query into partition-specific queries.
+2. <ins>SQL</ins> - Rewrite the original query into partition-specific queries.
 Local optimization is done at each node.

 **Distributed join scenarios and algorithms**